 Nearly 8 billion opinions

 The reasons for this are probably as varied as the realities of life of the users.
-If one assumes that body and mind function economically, the whole life should be designed for simplification.
+If one assumes that body and mind function economically, the whole experience should be designed for simplification.
 On the other hand, simplicity also causes boredom, which in turn strengthens the inner urge to discover new things and accept challenges.
 A reaction occurs to action – in one direction or the other.
-Digital simplification is therefore not automatically a recipe for success.
+Digital simplification is, therefore, not automatically a recipe for success.

 Experiences as a driving force

 The urge to discover new things and accept challenges (as already mentioned above) is also what drives and moves our analog everyday life.
 Yes, we can order and buy everything we need online.
 We don’t even have to leave our own four walls.
 Everything goes online and at the push of a button.
 Accordingly, we make frequent use of these possibilities.
 Nevertheless, it entertains us when we discover something beautiful in shop windows and can attack and try out new things in the shop.
-So we need simple and challenging solutions, online and offline experiences, anticipation and fast fulfillment at the same time.
+So we need challenging and straightforward solutions, online and offline experiences, anticipation, and quick fulfillment at the same time.

 Smart benefits for all